Do you have a genuine interest in supporting people to rebuild their lives?

 Excellent Development and Growth Opportunities

-As a result last year 35% of our vacancies were filled by promotions.
-In 2019 we achieved We Invest in People Gold level accreditation and are one of just 3% of housing associations to achieve this standard; 82% of staff who took part in the IIP survey say St Mungo’s is a great place to work.
+- We hold Investors in People Gold accreditation – one of just 3% of Housing Associations to achieve this.
+82% of staff who took part in the survey say St Mungo’s is a great place to work.

 A Diverse and Inclusive Work Place